Ignatius of Loyola: Legacy

 Numerous institutions across the world are named for him, including many educational institutions and Ateneo University institutions in the Philippines.

 In 1852, Loyola University Maryland was the first university in the United States to bear his name.
 Other American universities bearing his name include Loyola University of Chicago, Loyola University New Orleans, and Loyola Marymount University.

 In 1949 he was the subject of a Spanish biographical film Loyola, the Soldier Saint starring Rafael Durán in the role of Ignatius.

 In 2016, he was the subject of a Filipino film, Ignacio de Loyola, in which he was portrayed by Andreas Muñoz.

 Ignatius of Loyola is honoured in the Church of England and in the Episcopal Church on 31 July.

 The Saint Ignatius de Loyola Catholic Church, built in 1905 in El Paso, Texas, is named after him.

 In India, Loyola College in Chennai is named after him.
 This college was founded in 1925 by the French Jesuit priest Francis Bertram (originally known as Père François Bertrand), along with other European Jesuits.

+In India, Loyola School, Jamshedpur is a premier high school offering education in English and Hindi.
+It was founded in 1947 and continues to be run by Jesuits.